-SECTION 4.1.
-Application for Benefits Each Participant shall make written application to the Committee, or its designated representative, for Retirement Benefits, other than a Disability Benefit, under this Plan at least sixty (60) days, but not more than ninety (90) days, prior to the first day of the month on which the benefits applied for are to be paid, on a form or forms to be provided by the Committee for this purpose.
+Section 4.1 Application for Benefits.
+Each Participant shall make written application to the Committee, or its designated representative, for Retirement Benefits, other than a Disability Benefit, under this Plan at least sixty (60) days, but not more than ninety (90) days, prior to the first day of the month on which the benefits applied for are to be paid, on a form or forms to be provided by the Committee for this purpose.
 The Committee may require each applicant for Retirement Benefits to submit such information as may reasonably be required for the proper administration of the Plan.
-Except for good cause shown, or unless the delay is due to the failure of the Committee to furnish the necessary information to the Participant at his last known address as indicated on the Employer's records, failure to submit such an application within the time prescribed shall result in the removal of any obligation to pay any benefits that would have been payable, had the application been timely filed, prior to the date on which such an application is delivered to the Committee.
-The falsity of any statement material to an application or the furnishing of fraudulent information or proof shall be sufficient reason for the recapture, by means of suspension or discontinuance of benefits, or otherwise, of any excess benefits, if any, paid under this Plan.
+Except for good cause shown, or unless the delay is due to the failure of the Committee to furnish the necessary information to the Participant at his last known address as indicated on the Employer's records, failure to submit such an application within the time prescribed shall result in the removal of any obligation to pay any benefits that would have been payable, had the application been timely filed, prior to the date on which such an application is delivered to the furnishing of fraudulent information or proof shall be sufficient reason for the recapture, by means of suspension or discontinuance of benefits, or otherwise, of any excess benefits, if any, paid under this Plan.

-SECTION 4.2.
-Normal Retirement Benefit.
+Section 4.2 Normal Retirement Benefit.
 Each Participant who has attained his Normal Retirement Date may retire from the service of an Employer Company and all Related Employers and upon so retiring shall be paid a pension in an amount determined under Article V. Payment of such a pension shall commence:

-- (a) In the case of a Participant who retires on his Normal Retirement Date, on that date, and - (b) In the case of a Participant who retires later than his Normal Retirement Date, on his Postponed Retirement Date.
+(a) In the case of a Participant who retires on his Normal Retirement Date, on that date, and

+(b) In the case of a Participant who retires later than his Normal Retirement Date, on his Postponed Retirement Date.